openclimatefix/nwp-consumer/README.md

 Clone the repository and create and activate a new python virtualenv for it. `cd` to the repository root.

+Install the [External](#external-dependencies) and [Python](#python-requirements) dependencies.

 ### External dependencies

-The `eccodes` python library depends on the ECMWF *ecCodes* library that must be installed on the system and accessible as a shared library.
+The `cfgrib` python library depends on the ECMWF *cfgrib* binary, which is a wrapper around the ECMWF *ecCodes* library.
+One of these must be installed on the system and accessible as a shared library.

 On a MacOS with HomeBrew use